mhenke/Developing-ColdFusion-9-Applications/readme.markdown

 The file and folder structure is based the Pro Git book's github repository at "https://github.com/progit/progit":https://github.com/progit/progit .
 Please support this kind of book publishing from Apress by purchasing a print copy of Pro Git at Amazon: http://tinyurl.com/amazonprogit

-If you wish to translate the book, please put your translation into the appropriate subdirectory of this project (ie: 'it' for Italian and so forth) and send me (mhenke) a pull request.
+If you wish to translate this guide, please put your translation into the appropriate subdirectory of this project (ie: 'it' for Italian and so forth) and send me (mhenke) a pull request.

 ## Git Workflow for Contributors